Monotonicity of the Laplace Transform for Tomography in Dissipative Systems: The Transfer Operator

 \section{The Transfer Operator}

-This section is organized in three main parts.
-In \Cref{subsec_exp}, it is derived the forced response for problem \eqref{governing_eq} when the applied current density $\J_S$ is exponential in time, and is introduced the Transfer Operator.
-In \Cref{subsec:lap} it is given the interpretation of the Transfer Operator in terms of the Laplace Transform.
-In \Cref{subsec:Inv} it is proved the existence of the Transfer Operator.
+This section is organized into three main parts.
+In \Cref{subsec_exp}, the forced response is derived for problem \eqref{governing_eq} when the applied current density $\J_S$ is exponential in time, and the Transfer Operator is introduced.
+In \Cref{subsec:lap} the interpretation of the Transfer Operator is given in terms of the Laplace Transform.
+In \Cref{subsec:Inv} the existence of the Transfer Operator is proved.